Advanced Database Protection

 Each of these projects should evolve into a comprehensive database security and governance approach within a similar budget and timeline.
 Fewer vendors means less integration and airtight security.
 Which means happy security teams, CISOs, and CFOs (and unhappy attackers) — just how we like it.

-Don’t be one of the enterprises with a security spend that falls short.
-Learn how to stop breaches at the target — the database — by downloading our guide “Why Data Security is Broken, And How to Fix It.”
+Don’t be one of the enterprises with a spend on a database security solution that falls short.
+Learn how to stop breaches at the target — the database — by downloading our database security guide “Why Data Security is Broken, And How to Fix It.”